mui/material-ui/docs/data/material/getting-started/overview/overview.md

   Focus on your core business logic instead of reinventing the wheel—we've got your UI covered.
 - **Beautiful by default:** we're meticulous about our implementation of [Material Design](https://material.io/), ensuring that every Material UI component meets the highest standards of form and function, but diverge from the official spec where necessary to provide multiple great options.
-- **Customizability:** the library includes and extensive set of intuitive customizability features.
-[The templates](https://mui.com/store/) in our store demonstrate how far you can go with customizations.
+- **Customizability:** the library includes an extensive set of intuitive customizability features.
+[The templates](https://mui.com/store/) in our store demonstrate how far you can go with customization.
 - **Cross-team collaboration:** Material UI's intuitive developer experience reduces the barrier to entry for back-end developers and less technical designers, empowering teams to collaborate more effectively.
   The [design kits](https://mui.com/design-kits/) streamline your workflow and boost consistency between designers and developers.
 - **Trusted by thousands of organizations:** Material UI has the largest UI community in the React ecosystem.